 Work for a carnival or circus.
 They hire teachers, drivers, electricians, ride operators, performers, people to put up posters, people to tend to the animals, food workers, janitorial staff, and many other workers.
 These short term jobs can actually be permanent employment, but you are only in one location temporarily.

+Do site maps.
 Work with one of the companies that does the campground site maps.
 You stay free of charge at a campground for a week or two while doing that park's map.
 You are paid a commission on the ads you sell to area businesses.

 Work for yourself.
 Start an RV-based home business.
 There are far too many possibilities for me to list them here.
 Build websites.
 Work flea markets.
 Sell a product.
 Build a network marketing business.
 Be a travel writer.
 Teach adult ed classes.
 Do whatever it is you know how to do.